MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-4.4.1/get-started-azureps.md

                          True         OK OK
 ```

-Now log on to your newly created Windows Server VM using Remote Desktop and the public IP address
+Now sign in to your newly created Windows Server VM using Remote Desktop and the public IP address
 of the VM.
 The following command displays the public IP address created in the previous script.

 ```powershell